Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 - • Surgery: Significant blood loss during procedures

-- • Coagulation disorders: Problems with blood clotting
+- • Coagulation disorders: Problems with blood clotting (rodenticide poisoning)

-2. Destruction of Red Blood Cells (Hemolytic Anemia):
+2. Destruction of Red Blood Cells (Hemolytic Anemia)

 - • Immune-mediated hemolytic anemia (IMHA): Body's immune system destroys its own red cells